tanyaweaver/python-dev-accelerator/source/assignments/day02/learning_journal_1.rst

 Our app expects something called ``DATABASE_URL`` to exist in our environment.
 The Heroku toolbelt provides another tool that allows us to connect the value they have us to the name we require.
-Again, type this at your command line:
+Again, type this at your command line (and don't forget to use *your* database color):

 .. code-block:: bash